sauvc/rulebook/rulebook.md

 <p class="image-caption">A team attempting qualification in the 2017 Competition.</p>

 ![flares](img/qualification-2022.jpg)
-<p class="image-caption">Top view of the qualification areanas from the 2022 Competition.</p>
+<p class="image-caption">Top view of the qualification arena from the 2022 Competition.</p>

 ## The Arena